 Start by outlining the missing exposition in a single sentence.
 Then set your timer for fifteen minutes and write your exposition as quickly as you can.

-When your time is up, post your practice (and your exposition sentence) in the comments for feedback.
+When your time is up, post your practice (and your exposition sentence)in the Pro Practice Workshop for feedback.
 And if you post, be sure to leave feedback on a few pieces by other writers.